philliplab/MotifBinner/README.md

 ===========

 Bins reads from NGS sequencing machines by a motif.
 Motif are identified by special affixes.
-Binned sequences can be aligned and consensus sequences extracted.
+Binned sequences are aligned and consensus sequences extracted.

 ```r